cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

   - increases amount of data from past blocks that can be stored on new blocks
   - sets the stage for verkle tree
   - improves solo staking ux: enabling stateless validator clients, allowing staking nodes to run with very little hard disk space and quick sync
+  - security:
-  - security: *having contracts (system or otherwise) with hot update paths (branches) poses a risk of “branch” poisioning attacks where attacker could sprinkle trivial amounts of eth around these hot paths (branches). but it has been deemed that cost of attack would escalate significantly to cause any meaningful slow down of state root updates.*
+    - *having contracts (system or otherwise) with hot update paths (branches) poses a risk of "branch" poisioning attacks where attacker could sprinkle trivial amounts of eth around these hot paths (branches)*
+    - *but it has been deemed that cost of attack would escalate significantly to cause any meaningful slow down of state root updates*

 <br>